 Most retail investors do not need to trade the yield curve directly.
 The curve is most useful as a sanity-check on other narratives.
 If a piece of commentary insists that the Fed is about to slash rates dramatically, the front end of the curve should already reflect that view; if it does not, the commentator is taking a position against the consensus rather than reporting it.

 The curve also offers a clean read on what the bond market thinks of inflation.
-The spread between nominal Treasuries and the equivalent-maturity TIPS (Treasury Inflation-Protected Securities) is the market's implied inflation rate over that horizon.
+The spread between nominal Treasuries and the equivalent-maturity TIPS (Treasury Inflation-Protected Securities) is the market’s implied inflation rate over that horizon, and it is published as the 10-year breakeven inflation rate on FRED.
 When that spread starts moving outside its normal range, it is usually a signal worth understanding rather than dismissing.

-The chart is freely available, updated daily, and published in clear form by both the US Treasury and the Federal Reserve Bank of St. Louis (FRED).
+The chart is freely available, updated daily, and published in clear form by both the US Treasury and the Federal Reserve Bank of St. Louis.
 It deserves five minutes of your week.